 How long should the project be that I propose?

 The mentorship duration is nine months, and the emerging translator is expected to choose a project that can be completed in that time.
 They will only be advised on that particular project.
-Mentees should select a book-length project, such as a novel or play, a poetry collection, or a series of literary nonfiction essays.
+Mentees should select a book-length project, such as a novel or play, a poetry collection, a short story collection, or a series of literary nonfiction essays.

 When you ask for 8-10 pages for the sample translation, does that include the text in the original language?